-ROBERT W. LIGHT, Senior Associate Dean for Research, Graduate Studies, and Outreach
+ROBERT W. LIGHT, Senior Associate Dean for Research and Outreach, and COO

 DAWN G. BLASKO, Interim Associate Dean for Academic Affairs

-Academic and Career Planning Center -- MARY BETH McCARTHY, Director
+Academic and Career Planning Center -- TERRY MANDO and COURTNEY STEDING, Co-Directors

-Admissions and Financial Aid -- MARY-ELLEN MADIGAN, Director
+Admissions and Financial Aid/Enrollment Management -- MARY-ELLEN MADIGAN, Director

-Business, Sam and Irene Black School of -- JOHN M. MAGENAU III, Director
+Business, Sam and Irene Black School of -- BALAJI RAJAGOPALAN, Director

 Center for eLearning Initiatives -- WAYNE E. ANDERSON, Instructional Designer

 Center for Teaching Initiatives -- QI DUNSWORTH, Director

-Computer and Information Systems -- RONALD G. HOFFMAN, Manager
+Computer and Information Systems -- JAMES SERAFIN and LAWRENCE KOSIN, Co-Managers